doctrine/orm/en/tutorials/ordered-associations.rst

 Ordering To-Many Assocations
 ----------------------------

-There use-cases you will want to sort collections when they are retrieved from the database.
+There are use-cases when you'll want to sort collections when they are retrieved from the database.
 In userland you do this as long as you haven't initially saved an entity with its associations into the database.
 To retrieve a sorted collection from the database you can